-Finding the right robotic cleaner for your pool can be a daunting task, which why is I’d recommend looking at any of Maytronics’ works of art before settling on a robot.
+Finding the right robotic cleaner for your pool can be a daunting task, which is why I’d recommend looking at any of Maytronics’ works of art before settling on a robot.
 Today, I’m going to see how the Dolphin Proteus DX3 works and whether it’s worth the investment.
-Spoiler alert: it absolutely is.
+Spoiler alert: it is.

 CleverClean for Full Pool Coverage

 When it comes to how robotic pool cleaners move around, you have two options: wheels or tracks.
-The DX3 uses tracks, the objectively better form of underwater movement, that allows it to stick onto the base and walls of pools for thorough cleaning.
-Tracks also allow the DX3 to twist and turn effortlessly while submerged, reducing the risk of getting tangled in its power cord.
+The DX3 uses tracks, the objectively better form of underwater movement, that allow it to stick onto the base and walls of pools for thorough cleaning.
+Tracks also allow DX3 to twist and turn effortlessly while submerged, reducing the risk of getting tangled in its power cord.

 This robot works somewhat well at cleaning pool walls thanks to its tracks.
 You may notice that it struggles at first to make an immediate 90° transition from horizontal to vertical surfaces, but give it time – it’ll get there eventually.